-Panic Disorder is a serious episode of anxiety characterized by unexpected and repeated episodes of intense fear along with physical symptoms that may include chest pain, heart palpitations, shortness of breath, dizziness or abdominal distress.
+Panic Disorder is a serious experience of anxiety characterized by unexpected and repeated episodes of intense fear along with physical symptoms that may include chest pain, heart palpitations, shortness of breath, dizziness, or abdominal distress.
 These episodes can occur without warning, not connected to a known fear or stressor.
 It’s common for the person to believe that the episode is life threatening.

 There are other types of anxiety such as specific phobias, like agoraphobia.

 You weren’t born anxious.
 You learned it.